jgeysen/relevance/docs/autoapi/relevance/text_cleaning/index.rst

 .. function:: clean_reuters_article(article: str) -> str

+   Wrapper function which calls all functions in the module.

-   Clean articles from reuters - specific reuters artefacts removed
+   Clean articles from reuters - specific reuters artefacts are removed: reuters lingo is removed, spacing is added where necessary and spacing is removed where unnecessary.

    :param article: The article to be cleaned.
    :type article: str